Data Management Glossary

 Why is Unstructured Data Growing so Fast?

-The analyst firm IDC predicts that we will generate over 175 zettabytes of data by 2025 (one zettabyte is 4.4 Billion 1 terabyte drives!).
-They also predict that in the next three years we will generate more data than what we created over the past 30 years, and this growth trend will continue.
+The analyst firm IDC predicts that we will generate over 175 zettabytes of data by 2025.
+Consider that one zettabyte is 4.4 Billion 1 terabyte drives.
+IDC also predicts that in the next three years we will generate more data than what we created over the past 30 years, and this growth trend will continue.

 Most of the data we generate today is unstructured because unstructured data has several advantages over structured data: